Sell with proof.

 Three steps.
 One device.
-One certificate that buyers can re-verify on arrival.
+One URL prospective buyers can trust before they ever pay.

 30+ checks across identity, spec, health, and tamper.

 The same diagnostic Apple's authorized service providers run, plus sustained burn-in workloads tuned for the buyers who care: ML researchers, devs, and Mac Studio resellers.
-Every result lands on the cert, signed.
+Every result lands on the report, signed.

 - Activation Lock state